 He served and continues to serve on many international telescope time allocation committees, often as panel chair, and is frequently member of Evaluation Committees of the national Dutch funding organization NWO.
 He also served on the national committee evaluating the secondary education physics curriculum, and succeeded in bringing elementary astronomy and astrophysics into that curriculum.
 That last fact underlines his keen interest in science communication and education.
 He was National Representative in ESA’s Advisory Committee on Education, ACE.
 He led the Groningen team winning the 2008 Academische Jaarprijs on Science Communication, in a national project “Discover the Invisible Universe”.
 He was awarded the Dutch 2013 Willem de Graaff prize for his science communication efforts (and taught the moon phases to Saint Nicholas and two million TV viewers that year).
 For these efforts he received a royal distinction (Knight in the Order of the Dutch Lion) in 2015.
 He was appointed first director of the Groningen Pre-university Academy in 2004 and led this Academy over the subsequent years into an established and well-supported (1 M€) entity.
 During 2006-2011 Barthel served as Deputy Director and Director of Education of the Kapteyn Institute.
 In his spare time he plays piano, collaborates with professional musicians in astro-music projects and films, and thinks about the relation between science and religion.

-Elmer Spaargaren, Jacco van der Zwan)
+(Picture credits: Elmer Spaargaren, Jacco van der Zwan)